 - Sepsis Alliance Website: This website, created by a charitable organization, helps you understand sepsis, the body’s toxic response to infection.
 Sepsis is a common reason why patients are in the ICU.

-- Surviving Sepsis Campaign Website: This website, created by the Society of Critical Care Medicine, is for critical care doctors, nurses and caregivers.
+- Surviving Sepsis Campaign Website: This website, created by the Society of Critical Care Medicine, is for critical care doctors, nurses and other members of the multiprofessional care teams.
 It recommends how best to diagnose and treat sepsis.

 Helpful Video Links

 The Society of Critical Care Medicine has developed several videos featuring interviews with caregivers and ICU survivors.
 These videos also are available at www.youtube.com/SCCM500:

 - A Patient’s Perspective on Post-intensive Care Syndrome Video: This YouTube video, created by Johns Hopkins University, helps you understand how patients regain health after an ICU stay.
 The patient in the video is a 39-year-old man.
 He recalls his first year after intensive care, including his delayed return to work.
 He also describes health challenges that some patients face with their body, thoughts, feelings or mind during recovery after the ICU stay.
 These health issues, known as post-intensive care syndrome, or PICS, arise during the patients’ ICU stay.
 Being more informed about post-ICU health issues can help you talk to your doctor and nurse about them.